luk3b0l/UniMarksCalculator/README.md

 # UniMarksCalculator
 This program helps to calculate student's marks.
-It also shows how far the student is from his/her goal (1st, 2nd).
+It also shows how far the student is from their goal (1st, 2nd).
 NOTE: The project is under construction.

 The below are screenshots from the initial version of the program: